-Key element Implementation of policy in 2024/25 Base salary Having considered their performance and the positioning overall reward package within the external market, Louise and Phil Aspin each received a salary increase of 5.0 per cent 1 July 2024.
-This was less than the increase of 5.5 per cent wider workforce.
-Benefits and pension Market competitive benefits package including a green tra allowance of £14,000; health, life cover and income protect reimbursement of taxable expenses. • The pension arrangements for the executive directors are as those available to the wider workforce.
-Louise Beardmon combination of a cash pension allowance and a contribution the pension scheme such that the cost to the company is the same as 12 per cent of base salary.
-Phil Aspin has a case allowance of 12 per cent of base salary.
-Annual bonus • Maximum opportunity of 130 per cent of base salary. • 2024/25 annual bonus outcome of 44.8 per cent (provision • 50 per cent of 2024/25 annual bonus deferred for three ye Withholding and recovery provisions apply.
-Long Term Plan • Award of 130 per cent of base salary.
-Estimated long-term incentive vesting of 73.1 per cent for performance period 1 April 2022 to 31 March 2025.
-The av vest after an additional holding period, which ends no ear years from the date of grant.
+Key element Implementation of policy in 2024/25 Base salary Having considered their performance and the positioning of their overall reward package within the external market, Louise Beardmore and Phil Aspin each received a salary increase of 5.0 per cent from 1 July 2024.
+This was less than the increase of 5.5 per cent paid to the wider workforce.
+Benefits and pension Market competitive benefits package including a green travel allowance of £14,000; health, life cover and income protection; and reimbursement of taxable expenses.
+The pension arrangements for the executive directors are the same as those available to the wider workforce.
+Louise Beardmore has a combination of a cash pension allowance and a contribution into the pension scheme such that the cost to the company is broadly the same as 12 per cent of base salary.
+Phil Aspin has a cash pension allowance of 12 per cent of base salary.
+Annual bonus Maximum opportunity of 130 per cent of base salary. • 2024/25 annual bonus outcome of 44.8 per cent (provisional). • 50 per cent of 2024/25 annual bonus deferred for three years.
 Withholding and recovery provisions apply.
-Shareholding guidelines Personal shareholding for Phil Aspin is above the 200 per salary minimum guideline.
-Louise Beardmore is building h shareholding and is expected to reach the minimum guide five years of her appointment as CEO.
-Post-employment s requirements apply.
+Long Term Plan Award of 130 per cent of base salary.
+Estimated long-term incentive vesting of 73.1 per cent for the performance period 1 April 2022 to 31 March 2025.
+The awards will vest after an additional holding period, which ends no earlier than five years from the date of grant.
+Withholding and recovery provisions apply.
+Shareholding guidelines Personal shareholding for Phil Aspin is above the 200 per cent of salary minimum guideline.
+Louise Beardmore is building her respective shareholding and is expected to reach the minimum guideline within five years of her appointment as CEO.
+Post-employment shareholding requirements apply.
 See page 167 for further details.